ldsouza/ldsouza.github.io/_posts/2018-01-08-getting-started-with-azure-logic-apps.md

 comments: false
 title: Getting Started with Azure Logic Apps
 ---
 In a previous post, I showed an example of you can use Micrsoft flow to automate tasks.
 Flow is a user-friendly tool targeted towards business users.
-Azure Logic apps is a developer focused tool that allows developers to integrate applications and define complex workflows.
+Azure Logic apps is a developer focused tool that allows developers to build integration solutions and define complex workflows.
 It is a Platform as a Service (PaAS) available in Azure.

+Using Logic Apps, you can connect and integrate data from the cloud to on-premises.It's large ecosystem out-of-the-box cloud connectors make integration less challenging and reduces the time to develop complex solutions.

+To get started with Logic Apps, you would have to login to an Azure subscription.

+Click Create Logic App, Enter a name for your logic app, select and resource group and location and you should have your first logic app ready to develop.